 Following the Cornerstone pattern, as the stores adopted the new look they were renamed 'Woolworths'.
 Everything else went.
 This elimnated Food, Delicatessen, Wines and Spirits, Adult Clothing, Audio & TV, Fishing & Darts, Home Brew, Toiletries, Furniture and Carpet, which were all cut to clear in 1986-7.
 In parallel the store card was withdrawn and the credit offer was dropped.

 Stores were divided into three types:

-- Comparison (top right), a luxurious 'Weekend' store for large, destination towns
+- Comparison (right, top), a luxurious 'Weekend' layout for large, destination towns

-- Convenience (bottom right), a practical 'General Store' for local High Streets
+- Convenience (below), a handy local 'General Store'

-For example in smaller branches 'Looks' was made up of just hosiery and hair goods, while the large outlets had personal service Jewellery and Cosmetics counters, as well as handbags and bright, contemporary fashion accessories.
+Every branch carried a core range, adding extras as space allowed.
+For example 'Looks' consisted of just two or three bays of hosiery and hair goods in little stores, while the largest outlets offered personal service Cosmetics and Jewellery, as well as brightl-coloured modern displays of handbags and contemporary fashion accessories.